Rodrigo-Ornellas/eduvisors-not-final/README.md

 The code in this repository does not represent the final version of the eduvisors project.

 ### FINAL EDUVISORS
-Eduvisors is a project excuted as a group of students from Langara College.
+Eduvisors is a project executed as a team of students from Langara College - Web & Mobile App Design and Developement program.
+1) Check out the team of developers and designers that worked on the project: http://www.eduvisors.ca/abouts
-The final eduvisors repository is https://github.com/asadaliazam/eduvisors
+2) The final eduvisors GitHub repository: https://github.com/asadaliazam/eduvisors
+3) And here is the final version of Eduvisors website: http://www.eduvisors.ca/HomePage